Doctrine of equivalents: United States

 as the limitation literally recited in the patent claim.
 See Graver Tank & Manufacturing Co. v.
 Linde Air Products Co., (1950).

 The Court also explained that the doctrine of equivalents applies if two elements are interchangeable and a person with ordinary skill in the art would have known that the elements were interchangeable at the time of infringement.

 In the United States, the doctrine of equivalents is limited by prosecution history estoppel.
 Under prosecution history estoppel, if the patentee abandoned through an amendment to the patent application certain literal claim coverage (e.g., by narrowing the literal scope of the patent claim), then the patentee is estopped from later arguing that the surrendered coverage is insubstantially different from the literally claimed limitation.
-The proposed equivalents also cannot cover, or ensnare, the prior art.

-The United States also has a statutory equivalents doctrine that is codified in 35 U.S.C. § 112 ¶ 6, which extends to structural equivalents.
-However, while the general doctrine of equivalents extends to technological equivalents developed after the issuance of a claim, the statutory structural equivalents in 35 U.S.C. § 112 ¶ 6 extends only to equivalents available at issuance.
+Also, based on the public dedication principle, a patentee may not invoke the doctrine of equivalents to recapture subject matter disclosed but not claimed in a patent.

 Harmonization attempts

 Attempts have been made to harmonize the doctrine of equivalents.

 For instance, Article 21(2) of 1991 WIPO's "Basic Proposal" for a Treaty Supplementing the Paris Convention states: